Vietnam at a glance

 Located 22 km northeast of Phan Thiet City center, Mui Ne is one of the most beautiful and famous destinations in Binh Thuan Province.
 In 2014, Mui Ne ranked 2nd on the top of the most beautiful beaches in Southeast Asia by Canadian traveler site voted.
-Most recently, this place has been listed on the list of 10 impressive beaches of Asia Pacific, according to Skyscanner.
+According to Skyscanner, this place has been listed on the list of 10 impressive beaches of Asia Pacific.

 The period from April to August is considered to be the best time to travel to Mui Ne.
-In September onwards, Mui Ne often rains so it is inconvenient for outdoor activities.
+From September onwards, Mui Ne often rains, so it is inconvenient for outdoor activities.

-Coming to Ha Giang, visitors also have access to the culture of mountainous residents through highland markets, one of them is Khau Vai Love Market, a dating place for couples.
-In this fair, people also sell a variety of handmade products such as embroidered towels, cloth bags, dresses with bright and delicate patterns.
+Coming to Ha Giang, visitors also have access to mountainous residents’ culture through highland markets; one of them is Khau Vai Love Market, a dating place for couples.
+At this fair, people also sell various handmade products such as embroidered towels, cloth bags, dresses with bright and delicate patterns.
 Another thing that attracts visitors to come to Ha Giang is the specialties such as dried buffalo meat, Thang Co, Buckwheat flower pancake, and Chao Au Tau.